spikeheap/spikeheap.github.io/src/posts/2011-06-27-pfsense-and-virtualbox.md

 slug: pfsense-and-virtualbox
 title: pfSense and VirtualBox
 wordpress_id: 50
+description: "Thinking of installing pfSense on VirtualBox to test out the functionality.
+Great idea!"
 ---

 Thinking of installing pfSense on VirtualBox to test out the functionality.
 Great idea!